awsdocs/amazon-api-gateway-developer-guide/doc_source/websocket-api-protect.md

 ![\[Burst as a function of time given the token bucket size and a combined burn rate\]](http://docs.aws.amazon.com/apigateway/latest/developerguide/images/tokenBucketBurst.png)

-The account\-level rate limit can be increased upon request\.
+The account\-level rate limit per Region can be increased upon request\.
 To request an increase of account\-level throttling limits, contact the [AWS Support Center](https://console.aws.amazon.com/support/home#/)\.
 For more information, see [API Gateway quotas](limits.md#api-gateway-limits)\.

 ## Route\-level throttling<a name="websocket-api-protect-throttling-route"></a>